bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 ### Approximate Ratios method

-This method is outlined on [Neil Krawetz’s Fotoforensics site](https://fotoforensics.com/tutorial.php?tt=estq), which also links to a [an inplementation in C](https://www.hackerfactor.com/src/jpegquality.c).
+This method is outlined on [Neal Krawetz’s Fotoforensics site](https://fotoforensics.com/tutorial.php?tt=estq), which also links to a [an inplementation in C](https://www.hackerfactor.com/src/jpegquality.c).
 A more detailed explanation can be found in Section 3.3.3 of his [Digital Image Analysis and Forensics whitepaper](https://blackhat.com/presentations/bh-dc-08/Krawetz/Whitepaper/bh-dc-08-krawetz-WP.pdf).
 As Krawetz explains, this method can become unreliable at quality values below 50%, so I didn't consider it suitable for my use case.

 ### Cogranne method